paybyrd/card-collect-js/README.md

 					displayErrors: true, // Optional.
 It will display error messages automatically without any extra configurations
 					onFieldChange: handleFieldChange, // Optional.
 It will retrieve an object with metadata to perform extra validations
 					validateOnChange: false // Optional [default false].
 It will validate on change even before form submission
 					displayHelpIcons: true, // Optional [default false].
-It will display the CVV and Expiry Date placeholder icons inside the input
+It will display the CVV and Expiry Date placeholder icons inside the input,
+					handleCardValuesOnSubmit: true, // Optional [default false].
+It will not tokenize the card by default and it will return the card data so the consumer can submit as it's needed
+					i18nMessages: { // Optional [default null].
+It will override the default validation messages before submitting fields so it can be translated to different languages
+						requiredField: 'Validation message that overrides the default one',
+						invalidCardNumber: 'Validation message that overrides the default one',
+						invalidExpirationDate: 'Validation message that overrides the default one',
+						invalidCVV: 'Validation message that overrides the default one') },
 				});
 				setCardCollect(cardCollect);
 			}